stevenCYJ/Object-Tracking-with-KCF/README.md

 To run the program, download all the dataset folders and the code file.
 Make sure they are in a same folder.
 Try different dataset by changing the path name.

+Please refer to '585ProjectReport.pdf' for more information about this project.

 Check our Google Slides here:
 https://docs.google.com/presentation/d/1LEYoz4B1fPIzQe7gEzXvyj8sr8-WpCa8W4oV2K-60_c/edit?usp=sharing